Attack vs 2-3 Zone

 Initial formation of players, ready to start the play with fluidity and clear passing lanes.

-Attack vs 2-3 Zone - STEP 2: Power forward places themselves strategically to generate passing angles and anticipate defensive moves
+Basketball play attack vs 2-3 zone, step 2: power forward places themselves strategically to generate passing angles and anticipate defensive moves

 Power forward places themselves strategically to generate passing angles and anticipate defensive moves.